thosgood/this-weeks-finds/markdown/101-151/week112.md

 Well, I won't give away any more.
 It's fun: it made me want to run out and do a lot more mathematical physics.
 And it raises a lot of deep issues.
-At the end it gets a bit too "action-packed" for my taste, but then, my idea of excitement is lying in bed thinking about n-categories.
+At the end it gets a bit too "action-packed" for my taste, but then, my idea of excitement is lying in bed thinking about $n$-categories.

 Now for the black holes.